kiariendegwa/deep-reinforcement-learning-1/p1_navigation/Report.md

 ## 1. Experience Replay
-Each trajectory (s_t, a_t, r_t, s_t+1) gotten from interaction with the agents environment is stored in a replay buffer.
+Each trajectory (s_t, a_t, r_t, s_t+1) gotten from interaction with the agent's environment is stored in a replay buffer.
 These transitions are then sampled from randomly during gradient updates of the DQN agent.

 This has a couple of advantages: